 It's a bit of a shame that hey went that route, because in the end, Skies of Arcadia is a game that knows exactly what it wants to be - a traditional RPG for the Dreamcast with just enough change-ups to the overall formula of the genre to keep itself distinct and memorable.
-The imaginative setting and enjoyable (if stock) characters and storyline make for a game with a lot of charm, but the absurdly slow pacing and frequent battles ensure that only the most patient of gamers will be able to complete it.
+The imaginative setting, upbeat tone and enjoyable (if stock) characters and storyline make for a game with a lot of charm, but the slow pacing, weird balance and overly frequent battles ensure that only the most patient of gamers will be able to complete it.

 Platform: Sega Dreamcast, Nintendo Gamecube

 Released: 2000, 2003

-Recommended version: The Gamecube version of the game polishes up the visuals a bit, features some new content (including new sidequests and boss battles) and tweaks the gameplay to lower the encounter rate by a significant degree (with enemies giving more experience and money to compensate).
+Recommended version: The Gamecube version of the game polishes up the visuals a bit, features some added content (including new sidequests and boss battles) and tweaks the gameplay to lower the encounter rate by a significant degree (with enemies giving more experience and money to compensate).
 The VMU minigame Pinta Quest was not included and the audio quality is compressed to fit the whole game on a single disc (the original Dreamcast version shipped on two), but otherwise this is definitely the superior release.